 As to the case of what’s better?
 That’s like choosing between the perfect sunrise and the most idyllic sunset?
 It’s a matter of mood.

-The dual narrative is a hallmark of many Martin Scorsese films.
-However, it’s particularly effective in Goodfellas because not only does it provide context as it relates to mafia elements, but Karen’s narrative arc and explanation adds a whole new level of depth to the genre.
+The dual narrative is a hallmark of many Martin Scorsese gangster movies.
+However, it’s particularly effective in Goodfellas because not only does it provide context as it relates to the usual elements of all mafia movies, but Karen’s narrative arc and explanation adds a whole new level of depth to the genre.
 For one of the first times, we understand the intoxicative effects of a life of crime with a strong female point of view.

-Many films are cemented as classics for their ability to keep your attention even if you’re starved for time and only have a few minutes to catch one scene while it runs on cable TV.
+Many of the best gangster movies are cemented as classics for their ability to keep your attention even if you’re starved for time and only have a few minutes to catch one scene while it runs on cable TV.
 With Goodfellas, the entire film plays like that.
 Whether it’s the infamous tracking shot, “funny how?” exchange, Billy Bats, and the shoe shine, Goodfellas itself is like a string of standalone shorts that have been artfully cobbled together.

 It would be hard to leave Infernal Affairs off this list given the narrative similarities between it and the the U.S. remake, The Departed.